 What heavy load might others be carrying?
 Who needs kindness from me today?

-I spent some time finding her a primary care physician who could not only tend to her medical needs but also help with her home situation.
+I spent some time finding her a primary care physician who could tend to her medical needs and help with her home situation.
 I still hope that in some small way, my phone call was helpful.
 But she will probably never know what a difference she made.

 We want to make a difference in patient’s lives.
 And if we let them, patients can make a difference in ours as well.
 At a time like this in healthcare, these experiences can renew us, refresh our commitment, and inspire others.
 We all need that.